- Visiting Chesapeake?

 4) It is imperative that counsel work as officers of the Court to ensure that any case set for hearing will go forward.
 Other than those hearings defined as essential in the Supreme Court's Emergency Order, no case or hearing will be conducted by the Court unless authorized by the Court.

-During Phase Two, after the automatic continuance is lifted (currently beginning December 13, 2020), the Chesapeake Circuit Court Hearing Request Form(pdf) must be submitted at least 72 hours (3 business days) in advance but no earlier than 5 business days before the hearing date and is necessary for cases already set on the Court's docket (except for civil motions, see paragraph 11, infra) to remain and to go forward with the previously scheduling hearing or trial.
+During Phase Two, after the automatic continuance is lifted (currently, March 7, 2021), the Chesapeake Circuit Court Hearing Request Form(pdf) must be submitted at least 72 hours (3 business days) in advance but no earlier than 5 business days before the hearing date and is necessary for cases already set on the Court's docket (except for civil motions, see paragraph 11, infra) to remain and to go forward with the previously scheduling hearing or trial.

 6) Once the attached request form is received by the Court, the Court will confirm the scheduled proceeding and place it on the docket to be heard.
 If there is a dispute regarding whether a matter should go forward on the docket, counsel should contact Judges' Chambers to set up a conference call with a judge.